Walter Hodge: Professional career

 On July 31, 2017, Hodge signed with Homenetmen Beirut of the Lebanese Basketball League.
 After playing with Capitanes de Arecibo for some time in 2018, Hodge returned to Homenetmen Beirut on September 25, 2018.

 Hodge signed with Sagesse Club in Lebanon in 2019 and averaged 22 points per game.
 Later he joined Al Wahdi in Saudi Arabia.
 On September 21, 2020, Hodge signed with US Monastir of the Championnat National A.

 In September 2020, Hodge signed with US Monastir in Tunisia.

 In October, Hodge signed with Zamalek in Egypt.
 He played with the team in the 2021 season of the Basketball Africa League, winning the first-ever championship.
 Hodge had 12 points and 4 assists in the final and was named the first-ever BAL Most Valuable Player.

-On July 27, 2022, Al Ahly announced it had signed Hodge for the 2022–23 season.
+On July 27, 2022, the Egyptian defending champions Al Ahly of the Super League announced it had signed Hodge for the 2022–23 season.
+In March 2023, he returned to the Capitanes de Arecibo after using an opt-out clause in his contract with Al Ahly.

+In January 2024, Hodge received an offer from his former club Zastal Zielona Góra, but he decided to sign a 10-day contract with Al Ahli Tripoli from Libya for the Dubai Tournament.

+On October 2, 2024, Hodge returned to Al Ahli Tripoli for a second stint.

+On October 26, 2024, he signed with Zastal Zielona Góra of the Polish Basketball League (PLK).

 National team career

 Hodge is a member of the senior U.S. Virgin Islands national basketball team.
 With the U.S. Virgin Islands, he played at the 2009 FIBA Americas Championship, the 2010 Centrobasket, the 2011 FIBA CBC Championship, where he won a gold medal, the 2012 Centrobasket, the 2014 Centrobasket, the 2016 Centrobasket, and the 2017 FIBA AmeriCup.

 On February 21, 2021, Hodge scored a national team career-high 44 points in a 95–90 loss to Canada.